-4.3 GOAL: Participate in the evolution of a global, trusted, inclusive multistakeholder Internet Governance ecosystem that addresses Internet issues.
+4.3 GOAL: Participate in the evolution of a global, trusted, inclusive multistakeholder Internet governance ecosystem that addresses Internet issues.

 Objective Goal Portfolios Total

-4-Promote ICANN's role and multistakeholder approach 4.3-Participate in the evolution of a global, trusted, inclusive multistakeholder Internet governance ecosystem that addresses Internet issues 4.3.1.
-Support Internet Governance Ecosystem Advancement 0.1
+4-Promote ICANN's role and multistakeholder approach 4.3-Participate in the evolution of a global, trusted, inclusive multistakeholder Internet governance ecosystem that addresses Internet issues 4.3.1 Support Internet Governance Ecosystem Advancement 0.0

-Total 0.1
+Total 0.0

-For FY16 we will focus on the following activities that work towards participating in the evolution of a global, trusted, inclusive multistakeholder Internet Governance ecosystem that addresses Internet issues:
+For FY16 we will focus on the following activities that work towards participating in the evolution of a global, trusted, inclusive multistakeholder Internet governance ecosystem that addresses Internet issues:

-Increase in # of partnerships and agreements with respective Internet organizations and regional and national multistakeholder Internet Governance approaches over baseline established in FY 2015.
+1. Increase in # of partnerships and agreements with respective Internet organizations and regional and national multistakeholder Internet Governance structures over baseline established in FY 2015.

-Measuring the number of governments and other stakeholders willing to have a national multistakeholder distributed Internet Governance approach.
+A. Measuring the number of governments and other stakeholders willing to have a national multistakeholder distributed Internet Governance structure.